 The best pub in town surely?
 At least that’s what Hal Griffiths says.
 Always good beer, a few guest real ales every week or so and loads more choices as it’s another Freehouse.
 The ‘Llan’ still retains that old run-down charm, just visit the toilets and you’ll soon be using the word ‘quaint’ in conversations, although having said that probably the cleanest toilets of any pub in town.
 Recent additions include a wood burning stove and cushions on the old church pews – luxury, pure bloody luxury!
 Big TV screen too if you fancy the rugby.
 Just need to mend the broken benches in the back room and we’ll be quids in.
 The beer garden with matching A470 view has had some restoration work, probably sparked off by the visit of old layabout Tom Jones a few years back.
 Alcoholics, actors, millionaires, property moguls, playwrights, builders, poets, rock stars and rugby teams drink here – usually all at once.
 Tom Jones, Anthony Hopkins, Mark Davies… they’ve all had a few pints at the Llanover.
 Also the meeting place for various community groups that do sterling work in the community – the recently formed K.W.S.
 (Pontypridd branch), Ponty Curry Club (as featured on the BBC’s ‘I Love Wales’ with Iolo Williams, but don’t worry we won’t mention all those girls from Corwen you know).
 Also assorted Fat Boys, Vikings, Chisum and company.
 A legendary place!

-Upstairs at the back of the Llanover, the old Globetrotters (‘Dan’s place’) – easily the most trendy, laid back bar in town and suitable for all ages.
+Upstairs at the back of the Llanover – easily the most trendy, laid back bar in town and suitable for all ages.
 Wooden floors and old brickwork, a couple of big screens for films & sports, comfy settees and a small cosy little bar area, although the bogs are minging late on.
 Great music, such as Santana, Gypsy Kings, Bob Dylan and Cat Stevens (hint, hint).
 It’s a veritable Buena Vista Social Club.
-Various beers, including poncy Italian lager but no real ales.
+Great venue for poetry nights (Voices on the Bridge), acoustic sets, Climbing Trees and many others… Various beers, and sometimes even the occasional real ale.
 Open until 1am ish on weekends.
 Hang-out of such famous faces as Darth Vader (Star Wars), Jamie Baulsh (Olympic athlete) and Andrew Davies (The Gallowbirds) to name just a few of the celebrities that frequent this late night bar.
 Downstairs is restaurant.

 Maltsters – 01443 403550